gka/chroma.js/src/index.md

 chroma('black').luminance();
 ```

-chroma.js also allows you to **set the luminance** of a color.
+chroma.js also allows you to **adjust the luminance** of a color.
 The source color will be interpolated with black or white until the correct luminance is found.

 ```js
 // set lumincance to 50% for all colors